Evans gives GB perfect Davis Cup start

 Two-time French Open champion Krawietz has played alongside Puetz in the absence of injured regular partner Andreas Mies, with the pair winning both their matches in the Davis Cup Finals.

-Whoever wins this tie will face either the Russian Tennis Federation or Sweden, who play in the last quarter-final on Thursday.
+Whoever wins this tie - which is being played behind closed doors in the Austrian city because of coronavirus restrictions - will face either the Russian Tennis Federation or Sweden, who play in the last quarter-final on Thursday.

 That semi-final would take place in Madrid on Saturday, with Sunday's final also in the Spanish capital.